 Plan Your Trip | Weather + Seasons

-Explore in Every season
+Explore in every season

 Winter is the time to get outside in the Kennebec Valley.
 From the vast system of snowmobile trails that connect the cities and towns in the upper reaches of our region to each other, to the well-worn trail from your cabin to the sauna or hot tub, there is no end to the delights of winter.